 Here we have two options.
 One is doit_scat_fieldCalcLimb, which should be used for limb simulations, for which we need a fine zenith angle grid resolution to represent the radiation field.
-This method has to be used if a zenith angle grid file is given in DoitAngularGridsSet.
-The scattering integral can be calculated on a coarser grid resolution, hence in doit_scat_fieldCalcLimb, the radiation field is interpolated on the equidistant angular grids specified in DoitAngularGridsSet by the generic inputs Nza and Naa.
+This method has to be used if a zenith angle grid file is given in DOAngularGridsSet.
+The scattering integral can be calculated on a coarser grid resolution, hence in doit_scat_fieldCalcLimb, the radiation field is interpolated on the equidistant angular grids specified in DOAngularGridsSet by the generic inputs Nza and Naa.
 Alternatively, one can use doit_scat_fieldCalc, where this interpolation is not performed.
-This function is efficient for simulations in up- or down-looking geometry, where the we do not need the fine zenith angle grid resolution about 90°.
+This function is efficient for simulations in up- or down-looking geometry, where a fine zenith angle grid resolution around 90° is not needed.

-Radiative transfer with fixed scattering integral term: With a fixed scattering integral field the radiative transfer equation can be solved (Equation 18.9).
+Radiative transfer with fixed scattering integral term:

+With a fixed scattering integral field the radiative transfer equation can be solved (ARTS Theory, Equation 9.9).
 The workspace method to be used for this calculation is defined in doit_rte_agenda.
-The most efficient and recommended workspace method is doit_i_fieldUpdateSeq1D where the sequential update which is described in Section 18.2 is applied.
-The workspace method doit_i_fieldUpdate1D does the same calculation without sequential update and is therefore much less efficient because the number of iterations depends in this case on the number of pressure levels in the cloudbox.
-Other options are to use a plane-parallel approximation implemented in the workspace method doit_i_fieldUpdateSeq1DPP.
-This method is not much more efficient than doit_i_fieldUpdateSeq1D, therefore it is usually better to use doit_i_fieldUpdateSeq1D since it is more accurate.
+The most efficient and recommended workspace method is cloud-box_fieldUpdateSeq1D where the sequential update which is described in ARTS Theory, Section 9.5 is applied.
+The workspace method cloudbox_fieldUpdate1D does the same calculation without sequential update and is therefore much less efficient because the number of iterations depends in this case on the number of pressure levels in the cloudbox.
+Other options are to use a plane-parallel approximation implemented in the workspace method cloudbox_fieldUpdateSeq1DPP.
+This method is not much more efficient than cloudbox_fieldUpdateSeq1D, therefore it is usually better to use cloudbox_fieldUpdateSeq1D since it is more accurate.

 '''

 AgendaSet( doit_rte_agenda ) {

-doit_i_fieldUpdateSeq1D
+cloudbox_fieldUpdateSeq1D

 Alternatives:

-doit_i_fieldUpdateSeq1DPP
+cloudbox_fieldUpdateSeq1DPP

 i_fieldUpdate1D

 }

 '''

-The optical properties of the particles, i.e., extinction matrix and absorption vector are required for solving the radiative transfer equation.
+The optical properties of the particles, i.e., extinction matrix and absorption vector (for all scattering elements) are required for solving the radiative transfer equation.
 How they are calculated is specified in spt_calc_agenda.
 The workspace method opt_prop_sptFromMonoData requires that the raw data is already interpolated on the frequency of the monochromatic calculation.
-This requirement is fulfilled when DoitScatteringDataPrepare or scat_data_array_monoCalc is executed before doit_i_fieldIterate (see Section 18.4.2).
-The work space method ext_matAddPart and abs_vecAddPart are used to extract the absorption vector abs_vec and extinction matrix ext_mat from the workspace variable ext_mat_spt.
-The gas absorption is added internally.
+This requirement is fulfilled when DoitScatteringDataPrepare or scat_data_monoCalc is executed before cloudbox_field_monoIterate (see Section 18.2.1).

 '''

 AgendaSet( spt_calc_agenda ) {

 opt_prop_sptFromMonoData

-}

-AgendaSet( opt_prop_part_agenda ) {

-ext_matInit

-abs_vecInit

-ext_matAddPart

-abs_vecAddPart

 }

 '''